na-na-hi/renget/archive/cominginclutch.md

 !!! danger WARNING: Tavern Cards/JSONs are a straight port from its CAI base, so you'll probably want to play around with the defs.
 	See more about my intents and stances at the bottom in the Commentary section.
 !!! warning MESSAGE OF THE DAY
-    Last Status Update: July 24th | Current Status: Continued hiatus, returning soon.
+    Last Status Update: August 14th | Current Status: Returned and mostly active.
-	I intend to return to /aicg/ next sometime next month once I've returned to and settled into my next semester at uni.
-I may not begin sharing new bots straight away as I already know there will be new things I will need to learn upon my return.
-	Everything under the Release Information and Character Requests sections should now be considered outdated and invalid until the next rentry update, as I already know there are some characters which I no longer intend to work on and others which I will hold off on to prioritize others.
+	I'm back at university and back to having fun making and messing with bots.
+Many of the characters I wish to make now are ones I will be starting from scratch, and I've decided to scrap others which previously had progress.
+So in terms of progress, I'm back to square one again for this batch.
+	I will also be working on the next batch at a slower pace as I also intend to spend some time researching new/current metas since I've been away.
+	The Release Information and Character Requests sections have been updated to reflect what I'm currently interested in working on.
 	Any newer requests directed towards me will be considered for a later batch.
 See more in the Character Requests section below.
 !!! note I'm open to criticisms and suggestions regarding both my bots and this rentry, so don't be afraid to speak up about something.
 I take all feedback seriously.
 	Make sure to tag my anchored posts to make sure I see it.